Updated for the 2026 Immigration Rules

 10-Year Long Residence10 years540 days180 days184 daysParagraph 276BCheck now →

 Key distinction: Routes marked “No fixed total absence limit” (Skilled Worker, Spouse, Global Talent 3-year, Innovator Founder) are assessed purely on the 180-day rolling 12-month rule — there is no ceiling on cumulative days.
 Routes with a 540-day total limit apply both checks.
-The 10-year Long Residence route is the only one with a single-trip cap of 184 days.
+The 10-year Long Residence route is the only one with a single-trip cap (184 days).

 To qualify for Indefinite Leave to Remain, most applicants must demonstrate a specific period of lawful residence, typically 5 or 10 years.
 Continuous residence sits at the heart of every ILR application.
 UKVI requires that, throughout your qualifying period, you held lawful immigration status without any unauthorised gaps.
 Even short overstays — a single day between visa expiry and the grant of new leave — can break continuity unless one of the limited paragraph 39E exceptions applies (overstays of 14 days or less where the applicant had reasons beyond their control).
 Our continuous residence calculator helps you confirm that your timeline is unbroken and identifies the precise dates that make up your qualifying period.